William S. Hart: Personal life

 Hart was always close to his sister Mary, and when he moved to California she came with him.
 In his autobiography My Life East and West, he called Mary “my constant advisor,” and stated that she took care of his fan mail.
 Mary is listed as cowriter for two of his published books, Pinto Ben and Other Stories (1919), and And All Points West (1940).

 When Winifred Westover, Hart's John Petticoats costar, was working in New York City Hart came to see her, and escorted her to dinner and shows.
 She was about to sign a five-year film contract with Lewis J. Selznick when Hart sent her a telegram, telling her not to sign anything until she'd received a letter he was mailing to her.
 The letter contained a marriage proposal.
 She telegraphed her acceptance.

 On December 7, 1921, Hart married Westover in Los Angeles.
-She was 22-years-old, and Hart was 57.
+She was 22 years old, and Hart was 57.
 The only guests were the bride's mother, Hart's sister Mary, and his attorney.
 On the day of her wedding Westover signed an agreement to retire from acting.

 Westover moved into the house shared by Hart and his sister, Mary.
 Six months into the marriage Hart told his pregnant wife to leave his home, and she went to live with her mother in Santa Monica.
 During the divorce hearing Westover testified that Hart's sister was the reason for the separation, and that her husband had insisted on keeping open the door that separated their bedroom from his sister's room.

-The couple's son, William S. Hart, Jr., was born on September 22, 1922.
+The couple's son, William S. Hart Jr., was born on September 22, 1922.
 On February 11, 1927, Westover was granted a divorce in Reno, Nevada.
 She received $100,000, with the understanding she would not return to acting or have her photograph published.
-A trust fund of $100,000 was established for William S. Hart, Jr., to be used for his support and education.
+A trust fund of $100,000 was established for William S. Hart Jr., to be used for his support and education.

 Hart's son lived with his mother, and spent little time with his father, but when Hart's sister Mary died in 1943 it was reported that the "tall, erect cowboy" entered the funeral service "leaning on the arm of his son, William S. Hart, Jr."

 Death

-Hart died on June 23, 1946 in Newhall, California at the age of 81.
+Hart died on June 23, 1946, in Newhall, California, at the age of 81.
 He was buried in Green-Wood Cemetery in Brooklyn, New York.
-His Last Will and Testment stated: "I have made no provision in this will for my son for the reason that I have amply provided for him during my lifetime."
+His Last Will and Testament stated: "I have made no provision in this will for my son for the reason that I have amply provided for him during my lifetime."